 What is the rental yield for properties in Hayat Island?

-Realistically 5.4–5.8% gross on current pricing — comparable 1-bedroom units let for AED 65,000–70,000 a year against AED 1,923/sqft pricing, before service charges of AED 12/sqft.
+Realistically 5.4–5.8% gross — one-bedrooms let for AED 65,000–70,000 a year against the AED 1.2M individual-unit entry (~AED 1,452/sqft), before service charges of ~AED 12/sqft (Sofia Sands catalogue, exam-verified, 13 Jul 2026).
 We quote conservative, lettable numbers rather than launch-brochure yields.

 How can I ensure the best return on my Golden Visa property investment?